MineralsCloud/Express.jl/ExpressBase/docs/src/installation.md

    and have fun!

 4. While using, please keep this Julia session alive.
-Restarting might recompile the package and cost some time.
+Restarting might cost some time.

 If you want to install the latest in-development (probably buggy) version of `ExpressBase`, type